Harnessing Testimonials for Your Ballot Measure Campaign

 Testimonials can work wonders for your ballot measure campaign—especially if you’re dealing with an issue that’s abstract or polarizing.

 If you work in the progressive movement, you’ve probably run into a campaign or two (or ten) where what you’re trying to accomplish isn’t something voters are naturally inclined to support (and we’ve got tips across the board for running campaigns of all stripes).
 Consider a tax increase in central Missouri—this is an extremely conservative part of America where voters are not going to readily embrace a tax increase of any kind.
 Or, think about a proposal to make casinos smoke-free in the same area—you’ll face an uphill battle against the tobacco and casino industries, but you’ll also have a lot of work to do to get community members to care about your campaign.

 In these instances where you have to really make a case for your issue, how do you win over voters who are ambivalent (at best) toward your cause?
-Try using testimonials and some old-fashioned storytelling to add local appeal to your political campaign communications.
+Try using testimonials, some old-fashioned storytelling and user generated content to add local appeal to your political campaign communications.

 One of the best ways to combat a voter’s mistrust is to use testimonials in your political communications.
 To be clear, I’m not talking about finding a celebrity to do your talking—I’m talking about getting as local as possible and finding community members who can tell their peers why an issue is important in their own backyards.
 Storytelling for non-profits is a big buzzword these days, but storytelling and testimonials can also be great for ballot measures.
 Being able to put a human face to an issue can help folks think past their partisan intuitions and get them closer to seeing the benefits of a policy they initially don’t support.